TheFitzZZ/DCS-Config-Manager/README.md

 ![DCSCMIcons](https://github.com/TheFitzZZ/DCS-Config-Manager/blob/master/icons.PNG)

 ### Things to note:
-- Windows 10s SmartScreen will not trust it in the early weeks of release, as I do not have a code signing certificate (yet)
+- Windows 10 SmartScreen will not trust it in the early weeks of release (until I know how to stop it from ignoring the certificate when downloaded from the internet)
-- This also applies to cloud connected anti-malware.
-If they ask if you want to submit it - please do.
-So I get "vetted" :-)
 - If you're really paranoid (and I won't blame you for that), grab the source, check the code and compile it yourself.

 ### Changelog: